GRAPH INTELLIGENCE

 Earlier Detection of Coordinated Fraud Networks

-Graph traversal surfaces coordinated schemes before they accumulate losses — connecting signals across accounts, devices, and time windows that point-in-time scoring misses.
+Connected signal intelligence helps surface coordinated schemes earlier - connecting signals across accounts, devices, and time windows that point-in-time scoring misses.

 Better Alert Prioritization Through Relationship Context